Captain Thunderbolt's Death Site: History

 "I will die first" Thunderbolt spat back, likely the hell that was Cockatoo Island forefront in his mind.

 "Then it's you or I for it."
 Walker rushed forward his horse stumbling in the water.

 Ward rushed at the Constable, into the water, with his revolver raised.
 Walker fired, later the Armidale Medical Advisor to the government, Dr Spasshatt, would testify that the bullet had entered just below the left collar bone and exited "on the right side of the chest, 3 in below and 2 in anterior to the lower point right shoulder blade".
 Thunderbolt rose up once more and was finally felled by a strike to the head from Walker's pistol.
 Walker thinking the other man to be dead drew him out of the water.

 Walker returned to the Inn thinking the other man who had been seen with Thunderbolt was his accomplice.
 Once it was established that he was a victim of Thunderbolt's robbery, they set back out to reclaim the body.
 They were unsuccessful and it was not until daylight the following day that Walker accompanied by Senior Constable Mulhall, a man named Dwyer and Senior Constable Scott were able to retrieve the body and returned it to Blanch's Royal Oak Inn for the magisterial inquiry before being moved to Uralla.

 Constable Walker received a promotion for his efforts and was also the recipient of half of the A£400 reward (the other half went to Cappisotti) for the capture of Thunderbolt.
 Walker had a meritorious career in the police rising to the rank of Superintendent in 1896.
 He served in that capacity in the Deniliquin, Albury and Goulburn districts.
 In 1907 he also acted as Inspector-General of Police for a period of three months.
-Walker passed away at his home in Cremorne on 30 April 1929, he was 81 years old.
+Walker died at his home in Cremorne on 30 April 1929, he was 81 years old.

 It has been reported that after Ned Kelly's raid on Jerilderie in 1879 the help of the then Senior Sergeant Walker was sought by the Victorian Police to catch Kelly.
 Kelly disappeared before Walker could cross the Murray and he took no further part in the search.
 On 24 May 1970 a memorial to Constable Walker was unveiled in Uralla to celebrate the centenary of Thunderbolt's death the inscription reads:

-THUNDERBOLT CENTENARY 1870 - 1970ALEXANDER BINNING WALKERThis plaque commemorating the bravery of Const.
+THUNDERBOLT CENTENARY 1870–1970ALEXANDER BINNING WALKERThis plaque commemorating the bravery of Const.
 A. B. Walker was unveiled by T. W. Allan, Police Commissioner on 24 May 1970.